elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/memento-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The Memento pattern provides temporary storage as well as restoration of an object.
-The mechanism in which you store the object’s state depends on the required duration of persistence, which may vary.
+      <strong>Interview Response:</strong> The Memento pattern is used to temporarily store and restore an object.
+The technology used to store the object's state is determined by the needed persistence period, which can vary.
 <br/>
     </div>
     <div>